DOI-ONRR/doi-extractives-data/_explore/economic-impact/jobs.md

   <h2>Wage and salary employment</h2>

-  <p>According to the <a href="http://www.bea.gov/iTable/iTable.cfm?ReqID=9&step=1#reqid=9&step=3&isuri=1&903=193">BEA</a>, 808,000 people drew their <a href="http://www.bls.gov/cew/apps/data_views/data_views.htm#tab=Tables">wages or salaries</a> from work in the extractive industries in the U.S. in 2013.
+  <p>According to the <a href="http://www.bea.gov/iTable/iTable.cfm?ReqID=9&step=1#reqid=9&step=3&isuri=1&903=193">BEA</a>, 808,000 people drew <a href="http://www.bls.gov/cew/apps/data_views/data_views.htm#tab=Tables">wages and salaries</a> from work in the extractive industries in 2013.
 Total full-time and part-time employment was 141,411,000, meaning that roughly 0.6% of all U.S. workers were employed in the extractive industries.
 Support activities for mining provided the largest number of wage and salary jobs.</p>

   <h3>Wage and salary employees by industry in 2013</h3>